TsUNaMyWaVe/israeli-dubbers/README.md

 # Israeli Dubbers Collection as Data
-A university project for the Digital Humanities course in Ben Gurion University, by Lia Rubinstein.
+A university project for the Digital Humanities course in Ben Gurion University.

 ## Intial Data Description
 The data initially came from the website ["Ishim"](https://www.ishim.co.il/), which is a vast database about Israeli media creations.
 As such, it also contains data about dubbed movies, and who dubbed them.
 The details about the data you can find there, however, are pretty scarce.
 Each actor page contains very little data, and the way the site is built prevents us from arriving at any meaningful conclusions of the data in it.